travelgateX/documentation-site/content/insights-x/datasets/dataset-tooling.md

 alwaysopen = false
 +++

-On this page you'll find  what free tools can you use to analyze our datasets.
+On this page you'll find what free tools you can use to analyze Insights-X Datasets.

 # Template reportings